 Process thought simply supplies one rather promising vocabulary for speaking of this: what better candidate than the wholly interactive could there be for whatever ultimately enables and sustains our everyday existence?

-This is not an inference to something absent, but an articulated awareness of something ever-present.
+This is not an inference to something absent, but an articulated awareness of the ever-present.

 Again (since the point seems to be repeatedly missed): not an inference to the absent but an articulation of the present.
-It’s experience, not an attempt at an explanation.
+It’s experience sufficiently noted, not an attempt at an explanation.

-So this is the claim: To interact knowingly enough with the particularly interactive is to interact somewhat knowingly with the wholly interactive.
+So this is the claim: To interact knowingly enough with the partly interactive is to interact somewhat knowingly with the wholly interactive.
 The wholly interactive is indirectly known whenever anything else is known.

 You could still insist that the wholly interactive isn’t God.
-But that tells me more about what you want “God” to mean, not what it can legitimately mean in light of the term’s long, varied history, even among Christians.
+But that tells me more about what you want “God” to mean, not what it can legitimately mean in light of the term’s long, varied history, even among devout Christians.
 You might need to do some homework before you assume this isn’t God.
 The majority of devoutly reflective theists over the centuries have, with varying degrees of consistency, described their experience of God in terms of a sort of dialogical interaction with the reality wherein we and all others “live and move and have our being” (Acts 17:28).

 God is not independent of the Universe.
 Where’s the evidence?